This tuna salad is not the usual one which is packed in mayonnaise but I made my own version keeping it light and healthy.

 I do not have a picture of the salad, as I usually take all my pictures with natural light.

-I only have this picture which is similar without the tuna.
+I only have this picture which is similar with tuna.

 I use canned tuna and most of the vegetables and herbs shown in the list with a few variations, depending on what I have at home.